-The 15-concert Nordic Baltic Legacy Tour promoted cross-cultural exchange between 80 exceptional young musicians from 26 countries of the Americas, and the community of Nordic and Baltic nations.
-Throughout Estonia, Latvia, Lithuania, Poland, Sweden, Denmark, and Germany, YOA musicians demonstrated the Americas-led movement of orchestral training for social development, embodying their roles as youth leaders through interactive performances and workshops.
+The 15-concert Nordic-Baltic Legacy Tour promotes cross-cultural exchange among 80 exceptional young musicians from 26 countries of the Americas, and the community of Nordic and Baltic nations.
+Throughout Estonia, Latvia, Lithuania, Poland, Sweden, Denmark, and Germany, YOA musicians demonstrate the Americas-led movement of orchestral training for social development, embodying their roles as youth leaders through interactive performances and workshops.

-Gabriela Montreo’s most recent release, featuring YOA Orchestra of the AMericas and Carlos Miguel Prieto, is an emphatic demonstration of the “total” artist as pianist, composer and improviser and features Rachmaninov’s Piano Concerto No.2, Montero’s own “Ex Patria”, and 3 freeform improvisations.
-Hailed by the Los Angeles Times as “triumphant,” the recording earned Gabriela and YOA Orchestra of the Americas a Grammy® Award for “Best Classical Album” at the 2015 Latin Grammy Awards®.
+Gabriela Montero’s most recent release, featuring YOA Orchestra of the Americas and Carlos Miguel Prieto, is an emphatic demonstration of the “total” artist as pianist, composer, and improviser and features Rachmaninov’s Piano Concerto No.2, Montero’s own “Ex Patria,” and three free-form improvisations.
+Hailed by the Los Angeles Times as “triumphant,” the recording earned Montero and YOA Orchestra of the Americas a Grammy® Award for “Best Classical Album” at the 2015 Latin Grammy Awards®.

 Dmitri Shostakovich: Symphony No. 7 in C major, Op.
 60 (Leningrad) featuring YOA Orchestra of the Americas and Carlos Miguel Prieto, Conductor.
 Recording location: Live in concert at Teatro Nacional E. Brito, Dominican Republic, 14 July 2014.
-Mark Gillespie, Executive producer; Gerardo Tornero, Recording producer; Ricardo Quintero, Balance Engineer; Felipe García, Assistant Engineer; Petrushka Verenice, Album design
+Mark Gillespie, Executive Producer; Gerardo Tornero, Recording Producer; Ricardo Quintero, Balance Engineer; Felipe García, Assistant Engineer; Petrushka Saenz, Album Design.